openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 In many cases, the image ID and its layers do not provide any meaningful information about the actual application or application language/platform/framework...
 To get this level of information, we can gather additional data on the running containers.
-By scanning running containers, the Insights Operator can enrich the gathered data and capture the kind of workload that is running on OpenShift.
+By inspecting running containers, the Insights Operator can enrich the gathered data and capture the kind of workload that is running on OpenShift.
 This information can be used by Red Hat to target  OpenShift investments at the most popular workloads, inform decisions around long-life offerings for application platforms and frameworks, identify growth opportunities in emerging workloads, and measure the success of our strategic initiatives in AI and Middleware.

-For example, scanning the container allows to gather additional data such as:
+For example, inspecting the container allows to gather additional data such as:

 * The container (with the ID `sha256:5edd4b...`) is based on __RHEL 8.9__ ands runs a __Kafka Broker 3.6.1__ with __Java OpenJDK 17.0.9__
 * The container (with the ID `sha256:4redc...`)  is based on __Fedora 17__, and runs a __Quarkus 3.6.2__ application with __Java Eclipse Adoptium 21.0.1__